 Founder of SOS Children's Villages

 Hermann Gmeiner was born to a big family of farmers in the district of Vorarlberg, Austria, on 23 June 1919.
-His mother died while he was still a young boy, and his eldest sister Elsa took on the task of caring for the smallest of the children.
+His mother died while he was still a young boy, and his eldest sister Elsa took on the task of caring for the youngest of the children.
 He was a talented child and won a scholarship to attend grammar school.

 Confronted with war orphans and homeless children

 Having experienced the horrors of war himself as a soldier in Russia, he was then confronted with the isolation and suffering of the many war orphans and homeless children as a child welfare worker after the end of the Second World War.
-In his unswerving conviction that help can never be effective as long as the children have to grow up without a home of their own, he set about implementing his idea for SOS Children's Villages.
+In his unswerving conviction that help can never be effective as long as children have to grow up without a home of their own, he set about implementing his idea for SOS Children's Villages.

-Foundation for first SOS Children's Village
+Founding the first SOS Children's Village

-With just 600 Austrian Schillings (approx. 40 US Dollars) in his pocket, Hermann Gmeiner established the SOS Children's Village Association in 1949, and in the same year the foundation stone was laid for the first SOS Children's Village in Imst, a village in the Tyrolean region of Austria.
+With just 600 Austrian Schillings (approx. 40 US Dollars) in his pocket, Hermann Gmeiner established the SOS Children's Villages Association in 1949, and in the same year the foundation stone was laid for the first SOS Children's Village in Imst, a village in the Tyrolean region of Austria.

 Commitment to child-centred care: A mother, a house, siblings, a village